christ-0ff/Digital-Electronics-2/Labs/06-lcd/READMe.md

 ### LCD display module

 1. Description of what ASCII table is.
    * ASCII - ASCII table is an international table that gives every character, that is used mostly in informatics, it's number/value.
-For example letter `A` has number `65`.
-Or `%` character has number `37`.
+For example letter `A` is connected to decimal number `65` and hexadecimal `41`.
+Or `%` character is represented by decimal number `37` and hexadecimal `25` .

 2. (Hand-drawn) picture of time signals between ATmega328P and LCD keypad shield (HD44780 driver) when transmitting three character data `De2`.